Path-Variable/onvif-cam-poll/README.md

 of this script don't support subscription.

 In order to use the polling script you must provide the mandatory arguments or the script will fail immediately.
-These include the base url of the camera, auth details and a slack webhook to which the notification will be posted.
+These include the base url of the camera, auth details and a slack configuration for the bot we will use to post notifications.

-It is also possible to provide the cooldown time and give the Slack channel and bot token.
 The script will then grab a snapshot from the camera and upload it to slack.
 The bot must have file upload privileges.
 There are more details in this guide [here](https://api.slack.com/methods/files.upload).

-The script was written in Go and therefore must be compiled into a native executable before use like so:

-    go build motion-poll.go

 After that we can use the compiled native executable.
 Example:

-    ./motion-poll -a my-camera-url:1234 -u admin -p nimda -n garden -s https://hooks.slack.com/my-fake-webook -t 30 -b xoxb-slack-bot-token -c slack-channel-id
+    ./motion-poll -a my-camera-url:1234 -u admin -p nimda -n garden -t 30 -b xoxb-slack-bot-token -c slack-channel-id

 With this command the script will keep running continuously and polling the camera.
 After it finds a motion event, it will post to the slack url specified and identify the camera as "garden".